avocado-framework/avocado/docs/source/Introduction.rst

 Avocado is composed by:

 * A test runner that lets you execute tests.
-Those tests can be either written on your language of choice, or use the python API available.
+Those tests can be either written on your language of choice, or use the Python API available.
 In both cases, you get facilities such as automated log and system information collection.

 * APIs that help you write tests in a concise, yet expressive way.